jordan4ibanez/blockmodel/README.md

 10. ALL cuboids are to be 0 counted.
 Index gaps are NOT allowed.
 11. ALL bones are REQUIRED to apply 1.0 weight to indices.
 12. -Z is facing forward.
+13. IF a model utilizes static position for one block, ALL block must utilize static position in the model.

 ## Animation